karlssberg/Motiv/README.md

 Consider these potential tradeoffs when using Motiv:

 1. **Performance**: Motiv isn't optimized for high-performance scenarios where nanoseconds matter.
+    Instead, it lazily evaluates results to ensure that extraneous computation is avoided.
 2. **Dependency**: Once integrated, Motiv becomes a dependency in your codebase.
+    It does not, however, introduce any additional dependencies.
 3. **Learning Curve**: While Motiv introduces a new approach, it's designed to be intuitive and straightforward to use.

 ## License